 If you have recently quit smoking with the aid of nicotine supplements such as nicotine gum or patches and you need a fix, you can buy most nicotine supplements over the counter at any drug store.

-If you need some help to quit smoking, here’s a British website that might be able to help.
-There’s also a 800 phone number you can call while in Iceland, 800-6030, available Monday to Friday between 17:00 and 20:00.
+If you are trying to quit smoking while in Iceland, there is a phone number (800-6030) that you can call for assistance, available Monday to Friday between 17:00 and 20:00.
 I’m not sure whether they can take calls in English but you can always give it a try.